Live Chat Now

 MBA

 If you're interested in starting a small business, sustaining a new venture or honing your business skills, earning an MBA in Entrepreneurship can help.
-Designed to expand your abilities and support your objectives, a Master of Business Administration (MBA) with a Specialization in Entrepreneurship from DeVry University's Keller Graduate School of Management offers exciting opportunities to learn and grow.
+Designed to expand your abilities and support your objectives, a Master of Business Administration (MBA) with a Specialization in Entrepreneurship from our Keller Graduate School of Management offers exciting opportunities to learn and grow.

 Get to Know Our MBA Entrepreneurship Specialization

 Whether you're building your own American dream or supporting someone else's, the flexibility of our MBA Entrepreneurship Specialization program can help you on your journey.
 Our program focuses on the new venture lifecycle, from the initial conceptualization of a business idea to planning, funding and execution, alongside the core business administration skills of a typical MBA curriculum.
-During this Entrepreneurship MBA program, you'll have the opportunity to gain insights into successful marketing and exit strategies for small businesses from our experienced professors who understand the industry.
-Combining theory and practical application, an MBA in Entrepreneurship can provide the skills you need to prepare to grow a competitive and enduring enterprise.
+During this MBA entrepreneurship program, you'll have the opportunity to gain insights into successful marketing and exit strategies for small businesses from our experienced professors who understand the industry.
+Combining theory and practical application, an MBA Entrepreneurship Specialization can provide the skills you need to prepare to grow a competitive and enduring enterprise.

 Classes Start Every 8 Weeks